 This 1795 list includes a 55-year-old man known as Gershko Berkov in Russian and Herszko Berkow in Polish, and his 12-year-old son Itzko.
 Gershko/Herszko's patronym implies that his father, a man who lived over 300 years ago, was named Berko.

 All these revision lists in Cyrillic make it clear that the surname Gershko/Herszko and his children adopted was Divinskiy, not Davinsky or Dubinsky.
-This is a toponymic surname, meaning it refers to a place — probably Dyvyn, Zhytomyr Oblast, Ukraine (45 miles southwest of Bila Tserka), rather than other similarly named places like Dzivin, Belarus (over 370 miles from Bila Tserkva).
+This is a toponymic surname, meaning it refers to a place — probably Dyvyn, Zhytomyr Oblast, Ukraine (45 miles northwest of Bila Tserka), rather than other similarly named places like Dzivin, Belarus (over 370 miles from Bila Tserkva).
 This town's name lives vaguely on in the Davis family name.

 SIMPLIFIED RUSSIAN DIVINSKIY FAMILY TREE